Unlock the potential of multi-cancer early detection

 Cancer Signal Detection

-The Galleri test analyzes cfDNA fragments to detect abnormalities in methylation patterns that could indicate the presence of cancer.1
+The Galleri test analyzes cell-free DNA (cfDNA) fragments to detect abnormalities in methylation patterns that could indicate the presence of cancer.
+1

 Cancer Signal Origin Prediction

-When a cancer signal is detected, Galleri uses pattern-recognition to compare the patient’s cfDNA methylation pattern to the patterns of 21 possible Cancer Signal Origin (CSO) predictions.
-If the CSO prediction has a very strong match to the patient’s methylation pattern, then only one CSO prediction is reported.
-Otherwise, the two best CSO predictions are reported.
-Galleri’s ability to predict the Cancer Signal Origin can help healthcare providers select appropriate diagnostic tests and procedures when a cancer signal is detected.1,2
+The Galleri test uses pattern recognition to compare the patient’s cfDNA methylation pattern to the patterns of the possible Cancer Signal Origin (CSO) predictions.
+The test’s ability to predict the Cancer Signal Origin can help healthcare providers select appropriate diagnostic tests and procedures.
+1,12

 The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those aged 50 or older.
 The Galleri test does not detect all cancers and should be used in addition to routine cancer screening tests recommended by a healthcare provider.
 Galleri is intended to detect cancer signals and predict where in the body the cancer signal is located.
 Use of Galleri is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.